GGC-Governance • Facilitator • Moderator • Opener / Closer • Impact • Ethics • Cryptocurrency

 Alex Gladstein is Chief Strategy Officer at the Human Rights Foundation.
 He has also served as Vice President of Strategy for the Oslo Freedom Forum since its inception in 2009.
-In his work Alex has connected hundreds of dissidents and civil society groups with business leaders, technologists, journalists, philanthropists, policymakers, and artists to promote free and open societies.
-Alex’s writing and views on human rights and technology have appeared in media outlets across the world including The Atlantic, BBC, CNN, Fast Company, The Guardian, Monocle, NowThis, NPR, Quartz, TIME, WIRED, The New Republic, and The Wall Street Journal.
-He has spoken at universities ranging from MIT to Stanford, presented at the European Parliament, and participated in Singularity University events from Berlin to Johannesburg.
+In his work, Alex has connected hundreds of dissidents and civil society groups with business leaders, technologists, journalists, philanthropists, policymakers, and artists to promote free and open societies.
+Alex’s writing and views on human rights and technology have appeared in media outlets across the world, including The Atlantic, BBC, CNN, Fast Company, The Guardian, Monocle, NowThis, NPR, Quartz, TIME, WIRED, The New Republic, and The Wall Street Journal.
+He has spoken at universities ranging from MIT to Stanford, presented at the European Parliament, and participated in Singularity University events worldwide from Berlin to Johannesburg.
 He has also spoken at a range of blockchain and cryptocurrency events about why bitcoin matters for freedom.
-He currently lives in the San Francisco area.
+He currently lives in the San Francisco Bay Area.

 Come learn how you can put your skills, networks, and talents to work in the global struggle for human rights and freedom by directly impacting the work of brave activists and civil society organizers.

 Join HRF chief strategy officer and Oslo Freedom Forum vice president of strategy Alex Gladstein to discuss how — whether you are a graphic designer, blockchain developer, public relations specialist, impact investor, investigative journalist, philanthropist, visual artist, or executive business leader — you can help make the world a more free and open place.